Finances

 • Pre-competitive research financed through base funding

-In 2022, the base funding requirement decreased by 9 percent to €708 million.
+In 2023, the base funding requirement increased by 16 percent to €824 million.
 Base funding is provided by the German Federal Ministry of Education and Research (BMBF) and the state governments at a ratio of 90:10.
-Industrial revenue recorded growth of 9 percent to €787 million, exceeding the previous high achieved just before the COVID-19 pandemic in 2019.
-License-fee revenue from industry increased particularly significantly by 40 percent to €160 million due to the purchase of a larger patent portfolio.
-Revenue from contracts with industry increased by 3 percent to €627 million.
+Industrial revenue rose by 6 percent to a new high of €836 million.
+While revenue from contracts with industry increased by 8 percent to €679 million, license-fee revenue from industry stood at €157 million, slightly below the high level seen in the previous year.

-Revenue from publicly-funded projects increased significantly again in 2022.
-Project funding from the German federal government, in particular, jumped by 19 percent to €661 million.
-Within this, the revenue of the German Federal Ministry of Education and Research (BMBF) increased by 33 percent to €344 million, the funding of the Federal Ministry for Economic Affairs and Climate Action (BMWK) by 4 percent to €233 million and the revenue of the other federal ministries by 18 percent to €84 million.
-Project funding of the German state governments rose by 4 percent to €245 million.
-At €89 million, EU revenue was slightly below the previous year’s level.
-Other revenue decreased by 5 percent to €125 million and includes revenue from foundations, universities, other research funding institutions, and license-fee revenue of €1 million from other customers outside industry.
+Revenue from publicly funded projects increased significantly again in 2023.
+Project funding from the German federal government, in particular, jumped by 21 percent to €802 million.
+Within this, the revenue of the BMBF increased by 18 percent to €406 million, the funding of the Federal Ministry for Economic Affairs and Climate Action (BMWK) by 15 percent to €267 million and the revenue of the other

 In addition to being one of the Fraunhofer institutes’ criteria for success, the high share of funding coming from external project revenue is a unique selling point for the Fraunhofer-Gesellschaft.
 The project funding share therefore serves both as a key performance indicator and as a barometer for establishing an optimal funding mix in contract research.
-It is calculated as the share of project revenue in the operating budget, including imputed depreciation of capital assets (excluding initial funding for newly established research institutions and excluding changes in reserves).
-After a slump in 2020 caused by COVID-19, the project funding share increased again to 73.3 percent in 2022.
-Due to the sharp increase in project funding from the German federal government, the funding share from the German federal government and German state governments rose significantly to 34.8 percent.
-The share of industrial revenue also increased to 30.4 percent.
+It is calculated as the share of project revenue in the operating budget, including imputed depreciation of capital assets (excluding project groups and special effects on the balance sheet regarding reserves and provisions).